Faro Travel Guide

 The provincial capital of the Algarve, Faro, is a modern, lively city with attractive shopping precincts, good restaurants and a frenetic nightlife.
 It makes the city an exciting holiday destination in its own right, as well as a useful regional transport hub.
 Thousands of travellers pass through Faro en route to the popular resorts of the Algarve.
 Those who choose to linger will find a town full of charm, with the feel of a true Portuguese fishing port.

 There are some sightseeing opportunities while on holiday in Faro, mostly centred on the Old Town (Cidade Velha), which is entered through an 18th-century gate and enclosed by the remnants of medieval walls.
-Faro's most famous attraction is a macabre one, the Igreja do Carmo, which features a chapel whose walls are decorated with the bones of more than 1,200 monks disinterred from the neighbouring cemetery.
-Another worthwhile attraction near the city is the Ria Formosa Natural Park, and a short distance to the north is the peaceful village of Estoi, boasting a pink Roccoco palace and Roman ruins dating from the 1st century.
+Faro's most famous attraction is the macabre Igreja do Carmo, which features a chapel whose walls are decorated with the bones of more than 1,200 monks disinterred from the neighbouring cemetery.
+Another worthwhile attraction near the city is the Ria Formosa Natural Park, and a short distance to the north is the peaceful village of Estoi, which boasts a pink Roccoco palace and Roman ruins dating from the 1st century.

-To enjoy the beach while on holiday in Faro one has to travel a few miles; a long sandy spit lies across a bridge near the International Airport.
-It is a clean stretch of golden sand where umbrellas and sun beds can be hired and all sorts of watersports enjoyed.
+Visitors will have to travel a few miles to enjoy the beach while on holiday in Faro; a long, sandy spit lies across a bridge near the International Airport.
+It's a clean stretch of golden sand where umbrellas and sun beds can be hired and all sorts of watersports enjoyed.

 Being a university city, Faro has a large student population with an energetic nightlife; in fact, those in search of a peaceful holiday retreat may find the vibrant atmopshere a bit of a drawback.
 But those seeking a party won't be disappointed.
 It all happens along the Rua do Prior and in the narrow alleys off Rua Conselheiro Bivar and Rua Infante Dom Henrique.